muitdebos/blender-d2tools/README.md

 ## Importing renders into the game

-This is quite a large topic that I will get back to, but for now you can check out [https://d2mods.info/resources/infinitum/tut_files/dcc_tutorial/](Animation Conversion Tutorial) by Joel Falcou, Alkalund and Nefarius.
+This is quite a large topic that I will get back to, but for now you can check out [Animation Conversion Tutorial](https://d2mods.info/resources/infinitum/tut_files/dcc_tutorial/) by Joel Falcou, Alkalund and Nefarius.
 Or you can check out the Phrozen Keep forums or discord for more info.